-Figure 7b shows a map of the probabilities of at least one lightning stroke if equations 1 and 2 for SSMIS are applied.
-This method pinpoints the deepest 1% of convection as identified by Hong and Heygster [2008] with $T{c,f} = 166.1 \, K$, however with the additional analysis of the lightning (1 stroke) probability.
+Figure 7b shows a map of the probabilities of at least one lightning stroke if equations (1) and (2) for SSMIS are applied.
+This method pinpoints the deepest 1% of convection as identified by Hong and Heygster [2008] with $T{c,f}$ = 166.1 K, however, with the additional analysis of the lightning (1 stroke) probability.
 Like in Figures 7a and 8, high probabilities are found over land and low probabilities over oceans.
-Unlike the results shown in Figures 7a and 8a, but similar to Figure 8b (although presenting a smaller sample size as shown in Figures S5 and S6), most land regions identified have a nearly uniform probability of 100%, indicating that the criteria used by Hong and Heygster, selects continental convective systems that are more likely to have at least 1 lightning stroke.
+Unlike the results shown in Figures 7a and 8a, but similar to Figure 8b (although presenting a smaller sample size as shown in Figures S5 and S6), most land regions identified have a nearly uniform probability of 100%, indicating that the criteria used by Hong and Heygster select continental convective systems that are more likely to have at least one lightning stroke.

-5. Dual frequency analysis
+5. Dual-Frequency Analysis

-Cecil et al. [2005], Liu et al. [2011] and Nakamura et al. [2011] are relevant references used in our investigation of lightning occurrence over land, ocean, and coastal areas and Tbs.
+Cecil et al. [2005], Liu et al. [2011], and Nakamura et al. [2011] are relevant references used in our investigation of lightning occurrence over land, ocean, and coastal areas and Tbs.
 These authors probed coincident measurements of discharges and cold Tbs in dual-frequency plots.
-While Cecil et al. and Liu et al. used TRMM precipitation features at 37 GHz and 85 GHz PCT to compare lightning rates and convection intensities, Nakamura et al. applied a similar concept to WWLLN lightning and AMSU-B measurements at 87 and 157 GHz in grid boxes of 0.5° x 0.5°.
-Figures 9 through 12 present similar analyses combining WWLLN stroke rates and Tbs from channels that range 37 - 150 GHz.
+While Cecil et al. and Liu et al. used TRMM precipitation features at 37 GHz and 85 GHz PCT to compare lightning rates and convection intensities, Nakamura et al. applied a similar concept to WWLLN lightning and AMSU-B measurements at 87 and 157 GHz in grid boxes of $0.5^{\circ} \times 0.5^{\circ}$.
+Figures 9 through 12 present similar analyses combining WWLLN stroke rates and Tbs from channels that range 37-150 GHz.
 We also probe Tbs from water vapor channels in an investigation similar to Wang et al. [1997], but now also using lightning stroke probabilities.